sqlxpert/lights-off-aws/README.md

 ## Security

-> In accordance with the software license, nothing in this section creates a warranty, an indemnification, an assumption of liability, etc. Use this software at your own risk.
+> In accordance with the software license, nothing in this document creates a warranty, an indemnification, an assumption of liability, etc. Use this software at your own risk.
 You are encouraged to evaluate the source code.